 The wow signal

 Astrophysicist Karl-Heinz Kampert on the search for extraterrestrial life using radio telescopes

 The search for extraterrestrial life using radio telescopes has a long history.
-How long have people been working on this?
+How long have people been conducting on this search?

 Karl-Heinz Kampert: Important discoveries are based on human curiosity.
-In science, they are often the result of chance observation, and this is also the case with radio astronomy itself.
-When the physicist and engineer Karl Jansky wanted to get to the bottom of the cause of a fault in the newly opened transatlantic radio link in 1930, he realised with the help of a simple tinkered construction that the fault did not follow a 24-hour rhythm, but instead repeated itself approximately every 23 hours and 56 minutes.
-It therefore followed a "star day".
-He concluded from this that the source of the disturbance could not be of earthly origin, but must lie outside the solar system.
-Thus radio astronomy was born.
-In honour of Jansky, the strength of radio signals is measured in units of "Jansky".
+In science, they are often the result of a coincidental observation, and this is also the case with radio astronomy itself.
+In 1930, the physicist and engineer Karl Jansky wanted to get to the bottom of the cause of a fault in the newly opened transatlantic radio link.
+With the help of a simple construction, he realised that the fault did not follow a 24-hour rhythm, but instead repeated itself approximately every 23 hours and 56 minutes.
+It therefore followed a “star day”.
+He concluded that the source of the disturbance could not be of earthly origin, but must lie outside the solar system.
+Thus, radio astronomy was born.
+In honour of Jansky, the strength of radio signals is measured in units called “Jansky”.

 The search for E.T. began in April 1960 with radio astronomer Frank Drake, who pointed a 26-metre antenna from the US National Radio Astronomy Observatory at two nearby stars.
 After a short time, he found suspicious signals, which unfortunately turned out to be radio signals from an aeroplane.
-From 1972, radio astronomers "listened" to 650 stars with an even larger telescope.
+As of 1972, radio astronomers “listened” to 650 stars with an even larger telescope.
 SETI research was thus established as a serious scientific discipline and existing telescopes were increasingly used for this purpose.
-This included the 103 x 33 square metre so-called "Big Ear" antenna of Ohio State University, which was put into operation in 1963 and with which a large astronomical sky survey was completed in 1971.
-From 1973-1995, this telescope was available for SETI research and is the longest measurement period to date, which is even recorded in the Guinness Book of World Records.
+The instruments used included the 103 x 33 square metre so-called “Big Ear” antenna of Ohio State University, which was put into operation in 1963 and with which a large astronomical sky survey was completed in 1971.
+Between 1973 and1995, the telescope was available for SETI research.
+This is the longest measurement period to date, which is even recorded in the Guinness Book of World Records.

-In this context, researchers often speak of the "great silence".
-But science doesn't actually believe that we are alone, does it?
+In this context, researchers often speak of the “great silence”.
+However, sciences don’t actually believe that we are alone, do they?

 Karl-Heinz Kampert: The search for extraterrestrial life has been a waiting game for six decades now.
 It has been coordinated since 1984 by an independent non-profit organisation headed by Frank Drake.
 However, apart from signals from other spy jets, no evidence of a message from extraterrestrial intelligence has yet been fished out of the flood of data.
-There is therefore a "great silence" in the universe.
-As early as 1950, physicist Enrico Fermi asked the pertinent question: "Where is everyone?"
+In the universe, there is a “great silence” instead.
+As early as 1950, physicist Enrico Fermi asked the pertinent question: “Where is everyone?”
 Given the sheer endless number of stars and planets in our universe, there must be millions of intelligent civilisations.
 So why have we not yet found clear proof of their existence?
 This is known as the Fermi paradox.

-The aforementioned Frank Drake, the pioneer of SETI research, may have formulated an answer to this big question - in the form of an equation named after him.
-This equation combines various probabilities relevant to the occurrence of intelligent life and takes into account factors such as the proportion of stars that have a planetary system, the average number of planets per star, the proportion of planets with life, the proportion with intelligent life, the proportion with an interest in communication, and - most importantly - the lifespan of a technical civilisation in years.
+The aforementioned Frank Drake, the pioneer of SETI research, may have found an answer to this big question - in the form of an equation named after him.
+This equation combines various probabilities relevant to the occurrence of intelligent life and takes into account various factors: the proportion of stars with a planetary system, the average number of planets per star, the proportion of planets with life, the proportion with intelligent life, the proportion with an interest in communication, and – most importantly – the lifespan of a technical civilisation in years.
 It is this last point that at least prevents the practical possibility of establishing contact with civilisations outside our home galaxy, the Milky Way, due to the immense vastness of the universe.
-Conservative estimates assume one civilisation in our Milky Way and optimistic estimates assume 100 civilisations, which corresponds to an average distance between two civilisations of 5000 light years.
+According to conservative estimates one civilisation may live in our Milky Way and according to optimistic estimates about 100 civilisations may exist.
+The latter corresponds to an average distance between two civilisations of 5000 light years.
 The distance to the nearest Andromeda galaxy is already over 2 million light years.
 We must not forget in this discussion that we have only been able to receive radio signals for about 90 years (see above).

+The wow signal